imrafaelmerino/json-values/README.md

 ```
 satisfy the property _x.equals(y) => x.hashCode == y.hashCode()_

-Both objects represent the same json, so they are equals, and therefore, they have the same hashcode.
+Both objects represent the same piece of information, so they are equals, and therefore, they have the same hashcode.
-It doesn't matter that different primitive types and wrappers have been used to create them.
+It doesn't matter that different primitive types and wrappers have been used to create both jsons.
 That's a detail
-of the Java language, and **json-values** is data-centric.
+of the Java language.

-There is a method to test if two objects are equals considering arrays sets or multisets.
+There is a method to test if two objects are equals considering arrays sets or multisets:
 ```
 boolean equals(final JsElem elem,
                final TYPE ARRAY_AS